rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 But when we are judged by the Lord, we are disciplined so that we may not be condemned along with the world. ^1132

-So then, my brothers, when you come together to eat, wait for one another — ^1133
+So then, my brothers, when you come together to eat, wait for one another-- ^1133

-if anyone is hungry, let him eat at home —so that when you come together it will not be for judgment.
+if anyone is hungry, let him eat at home--so that when you come together it will not be for judgment.
 About the other things I will give directions when I come. ^1134

 Now concerning spiritual gifts, brothers, I do not want you to be uninformed. ^1201